 When he’s not working, Jamie is an advocate, raising awareness about Type 1 diabetes.
 He’s a YouTuber, blogger and has also started a podcast spreading the message of this, often misunderstood, illness.

 Jamie describes the podcast, All4One, as “Loose Women for people with Type 1 diabetes”.
-A disease with less than 100,000 sufferers in the UK, he acknowledges that finding other people to talk about the illness with can be difficult.
+A disease with 400,000 sufferers in the UK, he acknowledges that finding other people to talk about the illness with can be difficult.
 “The podcast is a place to laugh about it,” he says.
 “To talk about the things that would freak out people without the illness, but it’s fine to joke about with people that do have it.”

 Jamie was diagnosed with Type 1 diabetes three years ago after losing a stone and half and “looking like a zombie”.
 Looking back, he wishes he’d known the symptoms, having been so close to death.